Choose the Right Health Plan Option For You

 - 2020 elections for FSAs and HSAs will NOT automatically carry over to 2021.
 Even if you do not want to make any changes to your health, dental, or vision plan options, you still need to re-enroll in the FSA and HSA programs for 2021 during Open Enrollment.

 - Aetna will replace OptumRx as the prescription drug administrator.
-This means you have one insurance provider to go to for questions or support; one insurance card to show for both health expenses and prescription drugs; and one place to locate all your medical and prescription drug expenses when evaluating your future health care needs.
+This means you have one health plan provider to go to for questions or support; one health plan card to show for both health expenses and prescription drugs; and one place to locate all your medical and prescription drug expenses when evaluating your future health care needs.

 - Part-time classification: Beginning January 1, 2021, benefits eligibility for health and dental premiums for UVA Health team members will be defined as part-time if working at least 20 but less than 30 hours per week, and full-time if working 30 hours per week or more.
 Reflected by employee Workday position status.